 Notes: 1.
-Calculated using ordinary kriging method and a 5.0% lead cut-off grade.
+See Galena ASX announcement of 18 December 2018.
+Galena confirms that it not aware of any new information or data that materially affects the information included in Galena's ASX announcement of 18 December 2018 and confirms that all material assumptions and technical parameters underpinning the resource estimates continue to apply and have not materially changed.
+2. Calculated using ordinary kriging method and a 5.0% lead cut-off grade.
 Tonnages are rounded to the nearest 100,000t, lead grades to one decimal place and silver to the nearest gram.
 Rounding errors may occur when using the above figures.

-Table 2: JORC Ore Reserve statement
+Abra JORC Ore Reserve statement

-Reserve classification Tonnes (Mt) Lead grade (%) Silver grade (g/t)
+Reserve classification Tonnes (M Lead grade (%) Silver grade (g/t)

 Proved - - -

 Probable 10.3 8.8 24

 Total 10.3 8.8 24

 Notes: 1.
-Tonnages are rounded to the nearest 100,000t, lead grades to one decimal place and silver to the nearest gram.
+See Galena ASX announcement of 18 December 2018.
+Galena confirms that it not aware of any new information or data that materially affects the information included in Galena's ASX announcement of 18 December 2018 and confirms that all material assumptions and technical parameters underpinning the ore reserve estimates continue to apply and have not materially changed.
+2. Tonnages are rounded to the nearest 100,000t, lead grades to one decimal place and silver to the nearest gram.
 Rounding errors may occur when using the above figures.